 Nonfinancial — Lori Burkhead Morgan has no relevant nonfinancial relationships to disclose.

 Edie R. Hapner, PhD, CCC-SLP, has been a practicing voice clinician for over 35 years with over 36 publications in voice disorders.
-Dr. Hapner is co-editor of Voice Disorders Clinical Case Studies and curriculum designer and instructor for the voice curriculum for Medbridge Education, Inc. Her research interests are in aging voice, adherence, and spasmodic dysphonia.
+Dr. Hapner is Professor in the Rick and Tina Caruso Department of Otolaryngology Head and Neck Surgery at the University of Southern California and a founding member of the USC Voice Center, an interprofessional team treating persons with disorders of voice and swallowing.
+Her research interests are in aging voice, adherence, and spasmodic dysphonia.

 Financial — Edie R Hapner is presenter of CE seminars sponsored by Northern Speech Services; receives speaking fees.